A Family of Minimal and Renormalizable Rectangle Exchange Maps: Introduction

 In this setting we define $\Lambda(X, L)$ to be the set of lattice points

 The projection $\pi_{xy}(\Lambda(X, L))$ is dense in $X$.

 The DEM is defined by projecting a dynamical system on $\Lambda(X, L)$ onto \(X\).

 Figure \ref{fig:dem-circ} shows a DEM, in which \(X\) is the unit disk, constructed in this manner.
 The boundary of each tile is an arc of a circle with unit radius.
 For almost every point $x$ the forwards and backwards orbits of \(x\) under the DEM are well-defined.
-We characterize the orbits of DEMs constructed using cut-and-project sets: \begin{thm} Every DEM associated to a cut-and-project set is \textbf{\emph{minimal}}, i.e., the orbit of every point, whose orbit is well-defined, is dense. \end{thm}
+We characterize the orbits of DEMs constructed using cut-and-project sets: \begin{thm} For a DEM in $\R^2$ associated to a cut-and-project set from $\R^3$, every well-defined orbit is dense and equidistributed. \end{thm}

 The DEMs produced by our construction are amenable to analysis when the lattice and domain have a special algebraic structure.
 A \textbf{\emph{Pisot-Vijayaraghavan number}}, more simply called a {\bf\emph{PV number}}, is a real algebraic integer with modulus larger than \(1\) whose Galois conjugates have modulus strictly less than one.